Abdelrahman995/chatbot/README.md

 ## How to use this repo

-The code of this repo differs quite significantly from the original video.
-This is how to use it:

 ### Training the NLU model

-Training of the NLU model didn't change much from the way it was shown in the video.
  To train and test the model run:

 ``` python nlu_model.py ```